harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 ## Limitations of default network and workarounds

-The containers inside a bridge network *can* communicate with each other by referring them with their IP addresses but *cannot* recognise each other through their hostnames.
+The containers inside a default bridge network *can* communicate with each other by referring them with their IP addresses but *cannot* recognise each other through their hostnames.
 This is because there's no DNS resolution inside the default bridge network.

 We can verify this as well.
 In the `.env` file, assign `REDIS_HOST` to be the IP address of the `redis` container, i.e. `172.17.0.2`.
 Then run the `my-service` container again: